cncf/tag-security/community/assessments/projects/microcks/self-assessment.md

 The project has fully [automated the build and release process](https://github.com/microcks/microcks/issues/1468) so all delivered components and their provenance attestations are signed using the GitHub Action provided identities (following the in-toto framework).

-For a full description of Microcks container images, software supply chain security including SBOM and provenance attestations, see: https://microcks.io/documentation/references/container-images/
+For a full description of [Microcks container images](https://microcks.io/documentation/references/container-images/ ), software supply chain security including SBOM and provenance attestations.

 We have also made significant efforts to enhance our **overall security and compliance** across all **19 repositories** using **CLOMonitor checks** ([View CLOMonitor Report](https://clomonitor.io/projects/cncf/microcks)).
 Currently, our **overall CLOMonitor score is 98**, rating Microcks at an **"A" grade**.
 This was a **long process initiated in June 2024** ([Issue #1201](https://github.com/microcks/microcks/issues/1201)), reflecting our continued commitment to improving project security and best practices.